Find a Qualified Attorney Near You

 Hawaii Car Insurance Laws

-Under Hawaii statute section 431:10C-301, you must carry both personal injury protection ("PIP") coverage of at least $10,000 and liability insurance in at least the following amounts:
+Hawaii sets a minimum insurance requirement that all drivers should maintain.
+Under Hawaii law, every driver should carry both personal injury protection (PIP) coverage of at least $10,000 and liability insurance in at least the following amounts:

-Hawaii is one of the few states that employs both the "no fault" and "modified comparative fault" systems.
-This is good news for you if you only suffered minor injuries.
-In the case of minor injuries, no fault systems require driver to recover from their own insurance policies.
-However, if you were seriously injured you will need to file a claim against the driver at fault for your injuries.
-Under Hawaii statute section 663-31, you may recover damages so long as you were not more at fault than the defendant.
+Hawaii is one of the few states that employs both the no-fault and modified comparative fault systems.
+This is good news if you only suffered minor injuries, as no-fault systems require a driver to recover from their insurance policies.
+If you were seriously injured, you will need to file a claim against the driver at fault for your injuries.
+You may recover damages if you were not more at fault than the defendant.

 A car accident settlement is a legally binding contract to dismiss a car accident lawsuit and award damages.
 Settlements have the potential to save both parties the time and expense of fully litigating a car accident lawsuit.
-Per Rule 12.1, the Hawaii court may order parties to participate in a settlement conference at any time.
+Hawaii courts may order parties to participate in a settlement conference.
+The court can also impose mandatory settlement conferences at any time before the trial.
 Settlements typically come in one of two forms: lump sum or structured.

-For minor injuries you will likely settle with your own PIP insurance policy.
-For more serious injuries, your settlement offer will likely be limited by the maximum amounts allowed under the at fault driver's policy.
-Unfortunately, if you were seriously injured, the at fault driver's policy may not offer you sufficient compensation.
+For minor injuries, you will likely settle with your own PIP insurance policy.
+For more serious injuries, your settlement offer will likely be limited by the maximum amounts allowed under the at-fault driver’s policy.
+If you were seriously injured, the at-fault driver’s policy may not offer you sufficient compensation.
 Before you sign any settlement agreement, be sure the award contains sufficient funds to compensate you for:

 You have two years to file a car accident lawsuit in Hawaii.
-Hawaii Code section 657-7 sets the statute of limitations for both personal injury claims (such as broken bones or a concussion) and personal property damage (such as damage to your car).
+The statute of limitations is for both personal injury claims, such as broken bones or a concussion, and personal property damage, such as needed repairs to your car.
+The statute of limitations starts to run at the time you discovered the injury or damages, or it starts at the time you should have discovered it.

-Get Legal Help With Hawaii's Car Accident Settlement Process
+Get Legal Help With a Hawaii Car Accident Lawyer

 Can I Solve This on My Own or Do I Need an Attorney?